juju/docs/src/en/getting-started.md

 (e.g. with `ufw`), ensure that such changes have not interfered with Juju's ability to communicate with LXD.

 ## Create a controller

+Before you can start deploying applications, Juju needs to bootstrap a controller for the LXD configuration we just created.
+The controller manages the environment and the models you create to host the applications.

-Juju needs a controller instance to manage your models and the `juju bootstrap` command is used to create one.
-This command expects a name (for referencing this controller) and a cloud to use.
+The `juju bootstrap` command is used to create the controller, and the command expects a name (for referencing this controller) and a cloud to use.
 The LXD 'cloud' is known as 'localhost' to Juju.

 For our LXD localhost cloud, we will create a controller called 'lxd-test':